paduandev/paduandev/README.md

 ### Hi there 👋
+### I'm Emerson Paduan

+- 🔭 I currently work as a university professor and as a teacher in bootcamps.
+- :computer: I'm also working as a developer, but currently only on personal projects.

 <!--
 **EmersonPaduan/EmersonPaduan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.